Jane Plant

-Jane Anne Plant CBE, FREng, FRSE, FRSA (1945–2016) was a leading geochemist, scientist, and author.
+Jane Anne Plant CBE, FREng, FRSE, FRSA (1 February 1945 – 4 March 2016) was a British geochemist, scientist, and author.
 Plant was a pioneer in the field of geochemical surveys and environmental surveys.
 She was Chief Scientist at the British Geological Survey and was a Professor of Geochemistry at Imperial College London.
 Plant was also highly involved in the Institution of Mining & Metallurgy (now Institute of Materials, Minerals and Mining) where she was involved in many aspects including a role on the Council, and was the first female President of the Institution of Mining & Metallurgy, a post she held from 2001 to 2002.
 This gave her an extensive network of key connections with government, industry and academia.

 Plant was diagnosed with cancer six times and studied the link between dairy and breast cancer.
 She published several books on the subject.

 Plant was appointed a CBE in 1997 in recognition of her contribution to Earth science and industry.
 She was a British Geological Survey scientist until her retirement from the role of Chief Scientist in 2005.
 Plant was Emeritus Professor of Geochemistry at Imperial College until her death on 4 March 2016.

 Early life

 Plant was born in Woodville, Derbyshire, the only child of Ralph and Marjorie (née Langton) Lunn who were village shopkeepers.
-She attended at Ashby de la Zouche Grammar School from where she went to Liverpool University in 1963.
+She attended Ashby de la Zouch Grammar School, from where she went to Liverpool University in 1963.
 She graduated with first class honours in geology and took the prize for the best degree in her year.